perryOnCrack/perryoncrack.github.io/apps/rez.md

     | Samsung OneUI | It can be replicated in my friend's device, but can't in Samsung's remote test lab.
 Maybe it only happens on some version of OneUI? |
     | Xiaomi/POCO   | Caused by Xiaomi's anti-consumer practice.
 I can't fix it even if I want.                                                           |

-- Crash when moving or resizing widgets on some devices
+- Crash when moving or resizing widgets on some devices.
-- Some touch won't register after swiping on pages.
-    - This is cause by Compose's pager implementation, and is fixed in the upstream.
-    - This issue will be fixed in version 1.10.
+    - A major cause of this issue has been fixed in 1.9-fix3, but I'm still getting some report of it happening, maybe there's still other causes.
-- Some device can't retrieve contact list properly and renders contact search unusable.
+- Contact list can't be retrieved properly in some devices and renders contact search unusable.

 ---

 ## Changelogs

-### Version 1.10 (Upcoming, maybe in a few months idk.
-Subject to change)
+### Version 1.10 (2024-05-04)

 - New Features:
+    - Double tap to sleep
+        - Access it in `Settings` -> `Feature Settings` -> `Gesture`.
+        - Available to Android 9 & later devices.
-    - Newly installed apps are now identifiable in the app list & searchable with the word `New!`.
+    - Newly installed apps will now be shown in the app list & searchable with the word `New!`.
         - The newly installed status will last 48 hours for each new app.
-    - Double tap to sleep (available to Android 9 & later devices.)

-- Bug Fixes:
-    - Fixed an issue where some widgets will crash the launcher when trying to resize them.
-    - Incorrect button icon size & color on notification cards.
-    - Workaround on a background crashing issue.
-    - Clicks can be registered correctly after swiping on pages.
-    - Fixed animation issue with query text switching.
-    - Fixed a issue where in some cases scribble can lead to crash.

 - Changes:
     - Apps & contacts in the Quick Launch will no longer being suggested.
         - They will still show up in scribble search results.
     - Added shadow to widget delete button for better visibility.
-    - Setting page reorganized and wording adjusted.
+    - Setting pages reorganized and wording adjusted.
-    - UI visual adjustment.
+    - Various UI visual adjustments.

+- Bug Fixes:
+    - Fixed incorrect icon size & color on notification cards.
+    - Workaround on a background crashing issue.
+    - Clicks after swiping on pages are now registered correctly.
+    - Fixed an issue where click on a scribble candidate reset its scrolling.
+    - Fixed an issue where sometimes scribble can crash the launcher.

 ### Version 1.9-fix3 (2024-04-06)